 The Farm House

 The ticket cost covers one Bloody Mary, bottomless breakfast bites and a chance to vote for your favorite brunch. (and don’t worry, more Bloody Marys will be available to purchase!)

 The Winner is….

-For up to 2 additional entries, you can do any or all of the following.
+For up to 2 additional entries, you can do either or both of the following.
 Note: You must leave a separate comment for each optional entry.

-3. Like Yum!East on Facebook and come back and tell me you did so (or just tell me you already do if that’s the case!)
+3. Like Nashville Lifestyles on FB and come back and tell me you did so (or just tell me you already do if that’s the case!)

-Contest ends on Monday, June 1st at noon CT.
+Contest ends on Saturday, November 14th at noon.
 Once the winner is chosen, I’ll make contact via email and post the name here on the blog.
-If that person doesn’t respond within 24 hours, I’ll be forced to choose another, so be sure to check your email!
+If they don’t respond within 48 hours, I’ll be forced to choose another, so be sure to check your email!

 You guys!!!
 I totally just realized that in my excitement a couple of weeks ago, I never actually posted anything here on my blog about winning the Best Food Blog in Nashville Scene’s BON Reader’s Poll!

 While I shouted out thanks on my social media channels as soon as I heard the news that night, I failed to do so right here where it all started on the pages of my blog.
 Sooooo…